 C. Harmful Add-ons

-On the other side, there are some popular add-ons that are supposed to protect user privacy but, in fact, they sell the user data to 3rd parties:
+There are also some popular add-ons that are supposed to protect user privacy but, in fact, they may sell the user data to 3rd parties:

-- Ghostery gives the user the control of the personal data that can be shared with the trackers on the visited websites.
+- Ghostery gives the user control of the personal data that can be shared with trackers on websites visited.
 It can also block the offending trackers and significantly speed up the browsing experience.
-However, it was reported by an MIT review that its company helps advertising companies that want to improve their use of tracking code by selling them data collected from Ghostery users who have enabled a data-sharing feature in the tool.
+However, a recent MIT review reported that the company behind Ghostery helps advertising companies that want to improve their use of tracking code by selling them data collected from Ghostery users who have enabled a data-sharing feature in the tool.

 - Web of Trust (WOT) uses crowdsourcing to rate sites based on trustworthiness and child safety.
-It turns out that it also collects a bunch of data about the user browsing habits.
-According to a report from the German television channel NDR, WOT sells user data to various third party companies without even a proper anonymization, which means it is easy to re-identify the user.
+Howver, it also collects data about the user’s browsing habits.
+According to a report from the German television channel NDR, WOT then sells user data to various third party companies without effective anonymization, which means it is easy to re-identify the user.

 D. Tor Browser

-When users really care about their anonymity, they are advised to use the Tor browser.
+Where users really care about their anonymity, they are advised to use the Tor browser.
 The Tor network is a group of volunteer-operated servers that allows people to improve their privacy and security on the Internet.
 Tor’s users employ this network by connecting through a series of virtual secure tunnels, rather than making a direct connection to the destination.
-Along the same line, Tor is an effective censorship circumvention tool, allowing its users to reach otherwise blocked destinations or content.
+Similarly, Tor can be an effective censorship circumvention tool, allowing its users to reach otherwise blocked destinations or content.
 Tor can also be used as a building block for software developers to create new communication tools with built-in privacy features.
-The Privacy Flag add-on and smartphone app enablers use this feature and route the Privacy Flag traffic through Tor if the user installs and enables Tor.
+The Privacy Flag add-on and smartphone app enablers use this feature and can route Privacy Flag traffic through the Tor network if the user has installed and enabled Tor.

 Virtual Private Network (VPN)

-Recently, VPN services are commonly used to browse the Internet securely and anonymously.
-However, not all VPN providers are completely anonymous even if they declare themselves so.
-Some providers do logging of the IP addresses and activities of their users.
-Thus, VPN should not be considered as an anonymity tool but as a security layer for the user traffic so that it is not easily monitored or censored by intermediate parties.
-Nevertheless, we recognize privacy-friendly VPN providers since they support OpenVPN, do not require personal information to register, adopt no logging policy and offer protection against DNS leaks.
+VPN services have been commonly used to browse the Internet securely and anonymously.
+However, not all VPN providers are completely anonymous, even if they declare themselves to be so.
+Some providers log IP addresses and activities of their users.
+Thus, a VPN should not be considered as an anonymity tool, but as a security layer for user traffic so that it is not easily monitored or censored by intermediate parties.
+WE have identified some privacy-friendly VPN providers which support OpenVPN, do not require personal information to register, adopt no logging policy and offer protection against DNS leaks.
 Some examples are TorGuard, NordVPN, EarthVPN, and Proxy.sh.